nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![editAppointment](images/editAppointment.png)

-### Deleting an appointment: `appt -d` <a name="delete-appointment"/>
-Deletes an appointment from the list.

-Format: `appt -d INDEX`

-* Deletes the appointment at the specified `INDEX`
-* The index refers to the index number shown in the displayed appointment list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `appt -l` followed by `appt -d 2` deletes the 2nd appointment in the appointment list.
-* `appt -f p/Betsy` followed by `appt -d 1` deletes the 1st appointment in the results of the filter command.

 ### Filtering all appointments: `appt -f` <a name="find-appointments"/>
 Searches and lists all appointments in the appointment records that match the given filter conditions.